 - Once the raw smell of the ginger disappears, then add the chopped tomatoes.
 Add a little salt so that the tomatoes gets cooked fast.

-- Add the powdered spices, red chili powder and green chilies to the onion-ginger-tomato mixture.
+- Then add the powdered spices that we made, along with the red chili powder, garam masala powder and green chilies to the onion-ginger-tomato mixture.
 Saute for a minute.

-- Now add the boiled chole with a little quantity of its broth.
-You can add more broth if you want more gravy.
+- Now add the boiled chole with a little quantity of its stock.
+You can add more stock if you want more gravy.

-- Check the salt first as the while boiling the chickpeas we added salt and we are using the same broth.
+- Check the salt first as the while boiling the chole we added salt and we are using the same broth.

 - Finally, add the amchur powder.

-- Garnish with chopped onions and cilantro leaves.
+- Garnish Chole Masala with chopped onions and cilantro leaves.

 - Serve the punjabi chole with kulchas, bhaturas, pooris, rotis, along with sliced onions and lime.
-Its tastes good with rice too.
+Chole also tastes good with rice.